Commercial & Corporate Law

 Foreign Capital and Partnership Formation in Turkey

-A foreign investor wishing to do business in Turkey can also choose to partner with an existing Turkish company rather than establish their own from scratch.
-This approach offers many advantages for rapid market entry, ready customer portfolio, local expertise, and regulatory compliance.
-The experience of our Antalya law firm managing many files where foreign investors formed companies with Turkish partners in tourism, real estate, food, health, and technology sectors forms the foundation of this guide.
+A foreign investor wishing to do business in Turkey can choose to partner with an existing Turkish company rather than establish one from scratch.
+This approach offers many advantages: rapid market entry, an established customer portfolio, local expertise, and built-in regulatory familiarity.
+The experience of our Antalya law firm managing many files where foreign investors formed companies with Turkish partners across tourism, real estate, food, healthcare, and technology sectors forms the foundation of this guide.

 Foreign-Capital Partnership Structures

-Structures a foreign investor can establish with local partner under Turkish law:
+The structures a foreign investor can establish with a local partner under Turkish law include:

-Most common structure; adding capital to existing company or buying shares to become partner.
+The most common structure: adding capital to an existing company or purchasing shares to become a partner.

 2. Joint Venture

-Establishing joint venture (consortium or project company) for specific project.
-Project company model is typically preferred in Turkey.
+Establishing a joint venture (consortium or project company) for a specific project.
+The project company model is typically preferred in Turkey.

 3. Branch and Representative Office

-Foreign company opening branch directly in Turkey or giving representation to a Turkish company.
+A foreign company may open a branch directly in Turkey or grant representation rights to a Turkish company.

 4. Distributorship or Agency Agreement

-Instead of full partnership, products and services sold in Turkish market through a Turkish company.
+Rather than a full partnership, products and services are sold in the Turkish market through a Turkish company acting as distributor or agent.

 Steps for Partnership Structuring